Parikrama Gachhi: Description

 During the journey of the Mithila Madhya Parikrama, the Parikrama Gachhi is the next destination after the destination of Girija Sthan in Phulhar.
 The processions of the devotees in the journey arrive at the Parikrama Gachhi carrying the decorated sedans of Mithila Bihari and Kishoriji.
 The crowd of pilgrims reach the Parikrama Gachi of Matihani via Mukhiyapatti, Musharaniyan, Tulsiahi and Rampur, singing kirtan and bhajans with great pomp and show.
 Around six lakh devotees from the border region come to visit the Parikrama Mela and offer prayers to Mithila Bihari and Kishoriji and receive blessings.
 Kirtan-bhajan, Ramleela, Raasleela, tableaus based on Lord Rama and Goddess Sita, dance shows etc. are organized by the pilgrims at dozens of places throughout the Parikrama Gachhi in the Parikrama Mela.
 Devotees visit to the temples of Ragho Baba, Raktamala Mai and their Khabas located in the Parikrama Gachi to seek blessings.
 During the Parikrama Mela, the local police personnel of Madhwapur and Matihani police stations maintain law and order.
-Similarly the SSB personnel of India and APF personnel of Nepal are deployed for patrolling no man's land near the fair ground.
+Similarly the SSB personnel of India and APF personnel of Nepal are deployed for patrolling the dasgaja (no man's land) near the fair ground.

 Similarly during the occasion of the Dussehra festival, devotees take out palanquin procession of Goddess Janaki and Lord Lakshmi Narayan with elephants, horses and musical instruments, starting from Matihani Math, passing through various religious places, the palanquin circumambulates the city of Madhwapur - Matihani reaches Ragho Baba Mandir at the Parikrama Gachhi.
 There they worship Goddess Janaki and Lord Lakshmi Narayan and finally the palanquin procession ends again at Matihani Math.